wcohen/sediment/docs/pop.rst

   %{?call_graph:%{?pgo: gv2link < %{call_graph} > %{__global_link_order}  } }

 An example for x86_64 the macros above are contained in :download:`.rpmmacros
 <.rpmmacros>`.
-Howeve, it is probably better to generate the appropriate RPM macros
+However, it is probably better to generate the appropriate RPM macros
 with the "make_sediment_rpmmacros" output as these are going to vary by architecture and Linux distribution.
 The building with the function reordering is enabled with::